Alluxio/alluxio/docs/en/compute/Spark.md

 1.8 and earlier.

-> Note that you must use semicolons rather than commas to separate different Zookeeper addresses to refer a URI of Alluxio in HA mode in Spark.
+> Note that you must use semicolons rather than commas to separate different Zookeeper addresses to refer a URI of Alluxio in HA mode with Zookeeper in Spark.
 Otherwise, the URI will be considered invalid by Spark.
 Please refer to the instructions in [HDFS API to connect to Alluxio with high availability]({{ '/en/deploy/Running-Alluxio-On-a-Cluster.html' | relativize_url }}#Configure-Alluxio-Clients-for-HA).